SenkaWolf/Software-List/docs/PC-HEALTH-MAINTENANCE.md

 Use the keyboard shortcut `Ctrl + Shift + Windows + B`.

 ### File Cleanup
 Run Disk Cleanup which is built into Windows every so often.
-This helps remove temporary files and cached files.
+This helps remove temporary and cached files.

 Find it in your start menu or press `Windows + R` then type `cleanmgr` and hit enter.